 - Windows PowerShell:

-These terminals lack modern features such as tabbing (multiple terminals in one window) or customizations.
+These terminals lack modern features such as tabbing (multiple terminals in one window) or customizations, so we strongly recommend one of the alternatives listed below:

 The Windows Subsystem for Linux provides access to a proper Linux kernel from within Windows without requiring an entire virtual machine or something similar.
 The WSL shell allows the execution of both native Windows and native Linux tools.